larytet/binlog/README.md

 The original idea is https://github.com/ScottMansfield/nanolog/issues/4

 Warning!
 This code pushes Go quite to it's limit.
-There are unsafe pointers, ATS walk, StringHeader and other forbidden things galore for any taste.
+There are unsafe pointers, ATS walk, StringHeader and other forbidden things galore for taste of many.

 Example: